TJ-59/Building-FreeLAN/README.md

 pour les nombreux includes et librairies, ne laissant que des modifications mineures à faire, en cas de nouvelle version de Boost.

 Entretenu par TJ-59

+Building FreeLAN Guide (c) by TJ-59

+Building FreeLAN Guide is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

+You should have received a copy of the license along with this work.
+If not, see http://creativecommons.org/licenses/by-nc-sa/4.0/.

+Modified files provided in the archive are (c) of their respective authors, and modified according to their respective licences, which are also provided in the archive.